brunokeymolen/aiintruder/README.md

 Apply Neural Network Techology to outdoor Security camera video streams.

-The goal of this project is to never miss an intruder but avoid false positives in challenging environments.
+The goal of this project is 100% accuracy, never miss an intruder but avoid false positives in challenging environments.

 Tested with Foscam FI9853EP outdoor IP camera's.